jlb10333/longinus/README.md

 - The player is in a big dyson-sphere like ring area with strong gravity pushing outwards.
 The player must activate a locomotor with a mount point attached, in order to mount onto the point and ride it as an elevator towards the center of the ring.

 - Player has to tug a magnet ball and launch it past a laser, meeting another ball to create an activation which disables the laser and allows the player to proceed.
+- Player has to activate an engine which activates a gravity source which pushes a switch away from its negative end in a bouncing motion, not quite enough force to make it past the center even at the height of the gravity source activation.
+The player must grab onto the switch's mount point, the zone of which just barely crosses over a laser at the height of the gravity source activation.

 - The player passes through an area where they trigger a touch sensor which is gated, and the resulting activation causes a gate to swing shut behind them.